Methodology

 Why it matters

-It condenses two cyclical commodity signals into a more stable proxy for industrial activity and demand.
+It condenses two cyclical commodity series into a more stable proxy for industrial activity and demand.

 A rising trend points to stronger real activity, while a falling trend suggests softer industrial momentum.